theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    So, technically, there was a short period in time, where the total amount of Bitcoin was higher than 21 million.
 If the RPC call `bitcoin-cli gettxoutsetinfo` would already have existed in 2010, it would have returned a total amount of over 184 billion total BTC between 17:02 and 23:53 on 2010-08-15.

+1. **Okay, but a finite total supply has been enforced from the beginning and will always be enforced forever.**

+   Actually, Satoshi added indefinite inflation to the protocol.
+   It was removed in 2014, as proposed by Pieter Wuille in [BIP42](https://github.com/bitcoin/bips/blob/master/bip-0042.mediawiki)

+   > Although it is widely believed that Satoshi was an inflation-hating goldbug he never said this, and in fact programmed Bitcoin's money supply to grow indefinitely, forever.
+He modeled the monetary supply as 4 gold mines being discovered per mibillenium (1024 years), with equal intervals between them, each one being depleted over the course of 140 years.
+   >
+   > [...]
+   >
+   > To combat this, this document proposes a controversial change: making Bitcoin's monetary supply finite.

+   Will this lead to a softfork taking place in the year 2214 if a miner happens to run old software?

+## Misc
 1. **All UTXOs are spendable.**

    Some outputs are provably unspendable (for example the [50 BTC output in the genesis block can never be spent](https://bitcoin.stackexchange.com/a/10019/109728)) as